johnfkraus/complete-guide-to-elasticsearch/Aggregations/nested-aggregations.md

 }
 ```

-## Narrowing down the aggregation context
+## Narrowing down the aggregation context with a range query.

 ```
 GET /orders/_search